Time for another look at some of the best single-game performances in NC Women’s Ice Hockey — the nominees for HERO of the Week!

 The only way to vote is the poll at the bottom of the page.
 Once you’ve made your voice heard, be sure to share with friends so they can vote as well!
 Vote up to once per hour until polls close Friday at 10 AM Pacific.

 Who will you choose this week?
-Take a look at the nominees below.
+Check out the nominees below.